 Now we know the word meaning of dopiaza.
 The same concept applies here in paneer do pyaza.

 We will be using onions two times.
 First as the main ingredient alongside paneer.
 Second, in the form of puree to make the gravy base.

 That’s the reason why it is called Paneer Do Pyaza.
-Hence, let’s proceed with the recipe ingredients.
+Let’s proceed with the recipe details.